JaKooLit/wallpaper-switcher/README.md

 1.)
 Install swwww (Arch Linux available in AUR swww and swww-git), Gentoo, is available in GURU overlay.
 Please check swww github page or you can build from source

 2.)
-Inorder to use wallpaper-switcher, wofi have to be installed
+Inorder to use wallpaper-switcher, wofi have to be installed.
+I upload a wofi config folder.
+You can put this folder inside ~/.config

 3.)
 Users who previously used my scripts for installing Hyprland, need to rename or update the wallpaper.